open-telemetry/oteps/text/0126-Configurable-Metric-Aggregations.md

-# A Proposal For SDK Support for Configurable Batching and Aggregations
+# A Proposal For SDK Support for Configurable Batching and Aggregations (Basic Views)

 Add support to the default SDK for the ability to configure Metric Aggregations.